tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Added Pokémon follower as first Pokémon in your party
   * Supports Shiny followers
   * As noted below, can be disabled in options menu.
-  * If first Pokémon fainted,
+  * If first Pokémon fainted, second Pokémon in party will be follower and so on.
+  * Some areas such as Fortree and Mossdeep Gyms will have followers hidden to not interfere with the puzzles.
+  * Very large followers (Steelix, Lugia, Ho-oh, Kyogre, Groudon and Rayquaza) will not appear indoors.
+  * As noted below, can be disabled if preferred in options.
 * Added unique per-Pokémon Surfing Overworld sprites instead of the "Surf blob"
   * Supports Shiny Pokémon.
   * As noted below, can revert back to Surf Blob if preferred in options.
-  * Does not support diving.
-* After beating Steven's post-game battle in Meteor Falls, ability to change game mode between Normal, Hard and Hardcore (Nuzlocke) in options menu.
+  * Diving uses generic diving sprite.
 * Added gold sparkle to Feebas spots on Route 119 after recieving the Devon Scope.
   * Feebas encounter rate on tiles reduced to 10% to retain a bit of challenge in finding wild Feebas (Normal 50% on Feebas tiles before getting the Devon Scope).
   * Steven's dialogue updated when providing Devon Scope to hint towards revisiting Route 119.